 - Caffeine reduction

-- Nutrition with a stabilizing effect on blood sugar and micronutrient balance
+- Diet that stabilizes blood sugar and micronutrient balance

-Low testosterone levels can increase anxiety.
-In such cases, targeted hormone analysis and, if necessary, therapy may be advisable.
+Low testosterone levels can exacerbate anxiety.
+In such cases, targeted hormone analysis and possibly therapy can be useful.

 Consequences of untreated anxiety disorders in men